matteobrandetti/museum-visit-summarizer/README.md

 # museum-visit-summarizer
-A web application which makes a user to replay his/her visit of the [Haifa Museum](https://www.hma.org.il/eng).
+A web application which makes a user to replay his/her visit to the [Haifa Museum](https://www.hma.org.il/eng).
 ## Repository Content
 ### Preprocessing script
 The **log-to-json.py** script makes us to extract the data from the `Museum data` folder and to organize them in a structed format as a `json` file.
 In particular, it creates a collection of *Visitor* objects and associates to them a *group number*, a list of *positions of interest (POIs)* and a list of *presentations* with attributes.
 It also filters out the *Visitor* objects which do not have any recorded movements among POIs.
 ### Web application
-The **acme-museum** engine makes you replay a visit of the [Haifa Museum](https://www.hma.org.il/eng) of a certain visitor of group.
+The **acme-museum** engine makes you replay a visit to the [Haifa Museum](https://www.hma.org.il/eng) of a certain visitor of group.
 The input of the application is the
 `data.json` file, created by the **Post-Processing** script, which on turns extracts informations from the `Museum Data` directory.
 The file is read internally by the Web App, a it makes us to populate the database.
 However, it is also possible to upload it from the user interface.

 Given a certain visitor or group (indentified by a number), it constructs two distict **networks**, representing the movements of the visitor/group among positions of interest (**POIs**) (where sensors captures their movements) and among the museum rooms, visualized as *force-directed graph* through the **d3.js** library (pictures below).
 A user can interact with the networks by dragging and moving the positions or the rooms.